 This station is the only intermediate stop on the local service between Bristol, Yate and Gloucester, within the District, notwithstanding long-held aspirations to open new stops at Stonehouse and Hunts Grove.
 Itself it is a relatively recent introduction, having been opened in 1994.
-The original station complex closer to the A4135 and opposite the frontage of the allocation, is currently being redeveloped for housing.
+The original station complex closer to the A4135 is currently being redeveloped for housing.